 From the intersection of Santa Rita and Old Creek Rd, slog up OCR (there is no visible creek, old or otherwise) to a summit, then roll to Hwy 46.
 At the highway, if you’re looking for a less challenging day, go R and ride the big rollers for 6 miles to Vineyard Dr. and you’re back on our route.
 But if you’re game, cross Hwy 46 and ride Santa Rosa Creek Rd., the very same road as our Santa Rosa Creek Rd. ride, which begins at the road’s western end and turns around 4.5 miles before Hwy 46.
 I love this stretch of SRCR.
 It winds through a pretty grassy valley, then does a short, steep climb up to the saddle which is our STCR ride’s turn-around point.
 Enjoy the grand vistas from the saddle and along the next 2/3 mile of road, but don’t exult too much because the views are going to get much better.

 From the summit, descend steeply for 2/3 of a mile.
 This is the top end of The Wall, the bane of our Santa Rosa Creek Road ride, and it’s just enough to give you a sense of what climbing it is like.
 On your R, clearly signed and sporting a large sign reading “This road closed to through traffic” (they forgot to add, “Just kidding!”), is Cypress Mountain Dr. (Some Bestrides users tell me that it’s actually Cypress Mountain Road, but the maps disagree and anywhere there’s only one road in the area, so take that one.)
 Don’t be so glued to the views and the road dropping away beneath you that you go rocketing past the turn-off.

 Now comes the work—one mile of seriously steep climbing up to the summit of CMR.
 The dirt is smooth, but it’s dusty, so traction is difficult.
-As you climb, the view to the west continues to get more and more spectacular, an expansive view of rolling hills, the coast, and the ocean.
+As you climb, keep looking to the west—the view continues to get more and more spectacular, an expansive view of rolling hills, the coast, and the ocean.